ppvk/wrenjs/README.md

 - build-essential
 - cmake
 - python2.7
-- nodejs/iojs
+- nodejs
 - java

-After these are installed, run
+After these are installed, run `./build.sh`

-    ./build.sh

-That command will download the master branch of wren, get the portable emscripten setup and install it in the 'emsdk' directory.
-As your system will have to build emscripten from scratch, this process takes quite a while.

-This puts the emscripten tools on your PATH temporarily, moves the wrenjs specific c files into wren's src folder, and compiles the wren VM to Javascript.
+For a detailed explanation of what this bash script does, feel free to check out the comments in the file itself.